samuell/devbox-golang/README.md

-# Golang-Vagrant-Ansible
+# DevBox-Golong
-*With Docker or Virtualbox as provider*
+*Vagrant box backed by Docker or Virtualbox, with Ansible provisioning*

 A Vagrant box (Virtualbox or Docker as providers) with Ansible provisioning for setting up a Vim-based Golang development environment.